DuxCommerce/DuxCommerce.Community/README.md

 3. Set `DuxCommerce.Web.csproj` as starup project and start it.

-To login as a store admin, please use the following credentials:
+Please use the following credentials to login as a store admin

 * **Username:** `admin`
 * **Password:** `P@ssw0rd01`

-To login as an online shopper, please use the following credentials:
+or as an online shopper

 * **Username:** `shopper`
 * **Password:** `P@ssw0rd01`